inmagik/django-search-views/README.md

 ### 0.2.0

-* filters are now configured in their own class derived from `search_views.filters.BaseFilter`.
+* filters are now configured in their own class derived from `searchlist_views.filters.BaseFilter`.

 ### 0.3.0